 Once you add in the gluten free 1 to 1 flour and the oats, add in salt, cinnamon, baking powder and baking soda.
 Slowly add to the wet ingredients until fully incorporated.
 Then, add in raisins and (optional) chocolate chips.

-These vegan oatmeal raisin cookies only take 8-10 minutes to make.
+These cookies only take 8-10 minutes to bake.
 Let cool for at least 10 minutes before enjoying!

 Sure, you could stick to the basics and keep it simple with just raisins.
 Or, you could get a little fancy and add in some extras.